mvonballmo/CSharpHandbook/usage.md

   Use a `Do` or `Internal` prefix for these methods.
 * Wrap multiple parameters in an "arguments" class to avoid changing the signature when more data is needed in future versions.

+### `new` Properties

+* Do not use the `new` keyword to force overrides; use `override` instead or restructure the code to avoid it.

 ### Event Handlers

+Be aware of the following when raising events.

+* Event handlers can affect performance.
+* Event handlers can change the calling object.
+* Event handlers can throw exceptions.
+* Event handlers are not guaranteed to run in the calling thread.

 #### Alternatives

-* Do not use event handlers other than in legacy code (e.g. Winforms)
+* Do not use event handlers other than in legacy code (e.g. Winform)
 * For user interfaces, use the MVVM pattern instead
 * For back-end objects, use messaging or event-aggregator patterns